YESAndy/yesandy.github.io/_posts/2024-01-24-sockeye-doc1.md

 Note that some packages may require git, so also load git

-Create a conda environment from yml file
+Create a conda environment from yml file:

 ```bash
 conda env create -f environment.yml
 ```

 It is the first time to activate conda env under your account,

 ```bash
 conda init bash
 ```